zbtolon/get-support/faq.md

 For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam?topic=iam-predefined).

-## What steps should I take before opening a support case?
+## What steps can I take before opening a support case?
 {: #steps_before_opencase}
 {: faq}